 Our sense of hearing is truly miraculous – we can hear mice scuttling along behind the skirting boards just as easily as we can hear a plane or helicopter passing overhead, or the music someone is playing.
 Because of this, and because we don’t want to lose our hearing, it is important to know exactly how loud an actuator will be before you buy it.
 The actuator might be installed in an area where you like to be quiet – such as your bedroom – and if it is one which operates at 90dB (for example), you really don’t want to be near it when it switches on!

 How Does the Decibel System Work?The decibel system starts at zero (almost silent) and is multiplied by ten or five each time it goes up a notch.
 The more common noise level\decibel ratio numbers are below:

 |120||live rock concert|

-According to this table, if an actuator is labelled <45 (A), then you can take that to mean that the actuator will be quieter than someone talking at normal volume, but louder than someone whispering.
+According to this table, if an actuator is labeled <45 (A), then you can take that to mean that the actuator will be quieter than someone talking at a normal volume, but louder than someone whispering.

 Actuators and Decibels

 Electric linear actuators are known for being among the quietest than can be found.
-The lack of moving parts which are found in other actuators, plus the fact that the movement is electronically controlled, mean that there is much less sound involved in the movement of these types of equipment, even if it is meant for heavy duty labour.
+The lack of moving parts that are found in other actuators, plus the fact that the movement is electronically controlled, meaning that there is much less sound involved in the movement of these types of equipment, even if it is meant for heavy-duty labor.

-Progressive Automations offer a large range of equipment and other products which are excellent for home use; every actuator and other movable device which is offered by our company is guaranteed to function under forty five decibels, so that homeowners can maintain a comfortable and peaceful home environment.
+Progressive Automations offer a large range of equipment and other products which are excellent for home use; every actuator and other movable devices that are offered by the company is guaranteed to function under forty-five decibels so that homeowners can maintain a comfortable and peaceful home environment.
 If home automation is something which you have in mind, check out our product line – feel free to contact us if you can’t find something to suit your needs, and we will work with you to custom design one.
 Progressive Automations pledges to offer help with every single step of the process.